 CLAIRE S. GOULD

-Claire received her B.A. in English and religious studies with a minor in art from Connecticut College and is currently pursuing a M.A. in strategic communications from Johns Hopkins University.
-She earned a copyediting certificate from the University of California — San Diego which mostly just makes her anxious about typos in her own writing.
+Claire received her B.A. in English and religious studies with a minor in art from Connecticut College and a M.A. in strategic communications from the Johns Hopkins University.
+She also earned a copyediting certificate from the University of California – San Diego which mostly just makes her anxious about typos in her own writing.

 Follow Claire at @clairesgould.